Fist of the North Star: Production

-The two one-shots were well received in the reader's surveys of Fresh Jump and Tetsuo Hara was commissioned to turn Fist of the North Star into a weekly series.
-Buronson was assigned to work with him as a writer for the serialized version.
-The storyline was revamped, with the 1980s present-day setting in the original version replaced by a post-apocalyptic future world, and the protagonist Kenshiro, originally a teenager framed for a crime he did not commit in Hara's prototype story, became an older and more stoic hero with a tragic past.
+The final version of Fist of the North Star began serialization in Weekly Shōnen Jump on September 13, 1983.
+Manga author Buronson had been assigned to work with Hara as writer of the series.
+He was given the job after Weekly Shōnen Jump could not come to an agreement with Horie's first choice.
+Buronson liked Hara's one-shot version, but insisted a modern-day setting would not work with a martial arts story, so they went with a futuristic, post-apocalyptic one due to the then-popularity of the Mad Max film series.
+Additionally, Kenshiro, originally a teenager framed for a murder he did not commit in Hara's prototype story, became an older and more stoic hero with a tragic past.
 For the new setting, Hara drew inspiration from the post-apocalyptic film Mad Max 2 (1981), the cyberpunk film Blade Runner (1982), Katsuhiro Otomo's post-apocalyptic Japanese cyberpunk manga Akira (1982), and the illustrations of artists Syd Mead and Frank Frazetta.

-Buronson cited Bruce Lee and Mad Max as his two biggest influences on Fist of the North Star.
-He stated that Kenshiro and the martial arts were inspired by the martial artist Bruce Lee and his 1970s Hong Kong action kung fu films, while the post-apocalyptic setting was inspired by the Mad Max film series (1979 debut).
-Fist of the North Star was also influenced by Go Nagai's manga series Violence Jack (1973 debut), which similarly had a post-apocalyptic desert wasteland setting with biker gangs, anarchic violence, ruined buildings, innocent civilians, tribal chiefs and small abandoned villages; it has been argued that Mad Max may have also been influenced by Violence Jack.
-Originally, Hara and Buronson were contracted to do Fist of the North Star for a three-year run, but due to its popularity and the publisher's demand, it was extended to a five-year run.
+Go Nagai's manga series Violence Jack (1973), which similarly had a post-apocalyptic desert wasteland setting with biker gangs, anarchic violence, dilapidated buildings, innocent civilians, tribal chiefs and small abandoned villages, may have been another influence; it has been argued that Mad Max itself may have been influenced by Violence Jack.